pydio/pydio-doc-developer-guide/0_introduction/3_examples/1_postman.md

-Postman is a powerful client side application that can be use to debug and test communication with a server over TCP.
+Postman is a powerful client side application that can be used to debug and test communication with a server over TCP.
 See [GetPostman.com](https://www.getpostman.com/) to download the application.

 ## OAuth 2